1948 Republican Party presidential primaries: Radio debate

 In the final week of the campaign, Stassen returned to anti-communism, the issue which had boosted his campaign to the forefront.
 Stassen attacked Dewey for a "soft, coddling policy" on communism in the United States and challenged him to a direct debate on the issue—the first ever head-to-head radio debate between two presidential candidates.
 Dewey accepted, and as the challenged party, chose the format, topic, and rules; the debate would be broadcast nationally on 900 stations from a quiet studio at KEX Portland.
 The single topic: "Shall the Communist Party be outlawed in the United States?"
 The debate was heard by an estimated 40–80 million listeners throughout the country, one of the largest audiences in history.

 During the debate, Stassen read credited his wartime service and world travels for his belief than an international Communist network demanded immediate, punitive response.
-Dewey responded with an extemporaneous criticism of the Mundt-Nixon Bill as a "grievous error," and pointed to the fact that Canada had banned communism but still hosted an international espionage ring in the Russian embassy.
+Dewey responded with an extemporaneous criticism of the Mundt-Nixon Bill as a "grievous error," and pointed to the fact that Canada had banned communism but still hosted an international espionage ring in the Soviet embassy.

 In his concluding remarks, Dewey delivered the most famous lines of the night:

 "I am unalterably, wholeheartedly, and unswervingly against any scheme to write laws outlawing people because of their religion, political, social, or economic ideas.
 I am against it because it is a violation of the Constitution of the United States and the Bill of Rights, and clearly so.
 I am against it because it is immoral and nothing but totalitarianism itself.
 I am against it because I know from a great many years experience in the enforcement of the law that the proposal wouldn't work, and instead would rapidly advance the cause of Communism in the United States and all over the world. ...
 Stripped to its naked essentials, this is nothing but the method of Hitler and Stalin.
 It is thought control, borrowed from the Japanese war leadership.
 It is an attempt to beat down ideas with a club.
 It is a surrender of everything we believe in."

 Dewey won the primary by just under 10,000 votes; Stassen no longer had a direct path to the nomination and had failed at establishing himself as the clear popular favorite.
 Though Stassen had entered the primaries as the presumable heir to Wendell Willkie as the leader of liberal Republicans, the debate over communism had flipped his and Dewey's positions.
-He now entered negotiations with Taft to block Dewey's nomiation at the convention.
+He now entered negotiations with Taft to block Dewey's nomination at the convention.